tobiasrademacher/MCW-Implementing-Azure-Virtual-Desktop-in-the-enterprise/Hands-on lab/HOL step-by-step - Implementing Windows Virtual Desktop in the enterprise.md

 Your Azure Files Share is now ready for FSLogix profile containers.
 Copy the UNC path and add it to your FSLogix deployment (image, GPO, etc..).

-## Exercise 4: Create a master image for WVD
+## Exercise 4: Create a master image for AVD

 Duration:  90 minutes

-In this exercise we are going to walk through the process of creating a master image for your WVD host pools.
+In this exercise we are going to walk through the process of creating a master image for your AVD host pools.
 The basic concept for a master image is to start with a clean base install of Windows and layer on mandatory updates, applications and configurations.
-There are many ways to create and manage images for WVD.
-The steps covered in this exercise are going to walk you through a basic build and capture process that includes core applications and recommended configuration options for WVD.
+There are many ways to create and manage images for AVD.
+The steps covered in this exercise are going to walk you through a basic build and capture process that includes core applications and recommended configuration options for AVD.

 **Additional Resources**